GPS with Dash Cam Video: 5 Benefits for Fleets

 Both dash cams and GPS fleet tracking solutions have proliferated fleets in recent years.
 These two technologies are being combined in interesting ways.
 For example, a dash cam solution with GPS and speed recording can provide data about vehicle utilization above and beyond location tracking and video evidence.

-How fleets benefit from a dashboard camera with GPS
+How your fleet could benefit from a dashboard camera with GPS

-With GPS alone, it is already possible to track individual vehicles or fleets comprised of thousands of vehicles.
-A GPS helps fleet managers ensure that drivers are on-route and on-schedule.
+With GPS fleet tracking alone, it is already possible to track individual vehicles or fleets comprised of thousands of vehicles.
+Fleet tracking helps fleet managers ensure that drivers are on-route and on schedule.
 It is even possible to configure notifications to let you know when a vehicle is off its expected path.
 GPS provides important safety benefits and can help fleets ensure high quality of service for customers.

 A fleet dash cam provides evidence in case of an incident, whether it’s a collision, a near-miss, or just a complaint about a driver’s behavior on the road.
 This evidence can help prove a driver acted appropriately by taking evasive action—or, if necessary, help identify drivers who are causing problems with aggressive driving behavior.

-The combination of dash cam video with GPS data provides a richer understanding of both what is happening and where.
+The combination of dash cam video with GPS fleet tracking data provides a richer understanding of both what is happening and where.
 This helps show, for example, whether certain geographical locations correlate with certain driver behaviors.

 Until recently, cellular broadband networks were too slow and costly to make effective use of these technologies.
-Now, by analyzing video together with data from GPS and other sensors on a vehicle, it is easy to detect risky driving behaviors such as distracted driving, notify fleet managers to incidents that need their attention, and gather evidence to establish fault in the event of a collision.
+Now, by analyzing video together with data from GPS and other sensors on a vehicle, it is easy to detect risky driving behaviors such as distracted driving, notify fleet managers of incidents that need their attention, and gather evidence to establish fault in the event of a collision.

 More and more companies are seeing the benefits of combining video with GPS tracking on vehicles and other equipment: GPS solutions with dash cam capabilities can help save money, keep employees safe, and provide valuable insight into daily operations.